ucbds-infra/otter-grader/docs/test_files/python_format.rst

     OK_FORMAT = True

     test = {
-        "name": "q1",       # name of the test "points": 1,        # number of points for the entire suite "suites": [         # list of suites, only 1 suite allowed!
+        "name": "q1",             # name of the test "points": 1,              # number of points for the entire suite "all_or_nothing": False,  # whether points for this test file are all-or-nothing "suites": [               # list of suites, only 1 suite allowed!
             {
                 "cases": [                  # list of test cases {                       # each case is a dict